nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ![python-online-example](./images/python-online-example-rsa-real-3.png)

-To see how Darth Vader faired, please run teh example yourself as the output is too long to screenshot.
+To see how Darth Vader fared, please run the example yourself as the output is too long to screenshot.

 Or using the code from GitHub like this: